Have you ever said to yourself, “I just want this moment to last forever?”

 When my family recently gathered at a new restaurant for lunch, I remember thinking that I didn’t want this moment to end.
 We shared food that none of us had before and we were joking and laughing easily.
 We put our mom in the middle so she could better hear all of us.
 I knew this worked because she was clearly really enjoying herself.
 That simple moment is now etched into my mind and heart.

-Just like gratitude practices, savouring helps us move away from taking pleasures for granted, such as spending precious time with our parents.
+Just like other gratitude practices, savouring helps us move away from taking pleasures for granted, such as spending precious time with our parents.
 It is also an effective way to counterbalance our human tendency to focus more on the negative experiences in our life, rather than the positive ones.

 Developing a habit of savouring is a great way to live a happier and more satisfied life and can also be applied to your relationship with your parents.
 Time is precious — it’s important to live in the present and savour the moments you have together!